 Attention: Military Reservists & National Guard - Are you being called to duty or planning to enlist?

 If you have been called to active duty or planning to enlist, it is important that you:

 - Tell us your military branch and date of activation; and

 If you pay child support and the payments are withheld directly from your paycheck, please contact us as soon as possible.
 We can transfer the income withholding from your civilian employer to the Department of Defense (DFAS) so that your child support will be deducted from your military pay.
 There may be some delay before the income withholding at DFAS goes into effect.
 To avoid any lapse in payments during this time, you must make payments on your own using our payment coupons until you see the child support deducted from your military pay.

 Military activation may mean a sizeable reduction in monthly income.
 The change in income may justify a change in the amount of the child support order.
-Only a court can modify the amount of your child support order; however DOR can assist you in asking the court for a reduction.
-For the forms and instructions needed to request a modification of your child support order.
+Only a court can modify the amount of your child support order; however DOR can help you ask the court for a change to the amount of your child support order.
+Click here for information about a modification.
 Remember -- even if your income is reduced due to military activation, you are still responsible for paying the current court order amount on time and in full.
 DOR will continue to use all available enforcement remedies to collect any past-due support.

 If you are ordered to provide health insurance coverage for your children, your call to military duty means your existing insurance coverage will end.
 However, you may enroll your children in the military health care coverage TRICARE.
 You must notify us if you will no longer be maintaining your existing health insurance plan, and we can then assist in enrolling your children in the military's TRICARE coverage.